bmhaynie/high-branch/_beer/hoppy-tweener.md

 alt:
 availability: Keg
 bitterness:
-description: Traditionally Saisons are not incredibly bitter.
-This beer has late additions of citrusy northwest hops to result in a deliciously balanced beer with a low bitterness.
+description: Traditionally, Saisons are not incredibly bitter.
+This beer has late additions of citrusy northwest hops, which results in a deliciously balanced beer with a low bitterness.
 gravity:
 hops:
 ibu: 40
-img: beer.jpg
+img: tweener.jpg
 layout: beer
 malt:
 modal-id: hoppy-tweener